Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Results

 \subsection{Dimension-wise probability}

 To evaluate the representativeness of the synthetic discrete-valued timeseries, the dimension-wise probability test is employed.
-As a sanity check, it investigates if the distribution across the spatial and temporal dimensions is matched between the real and synthetic data.
-Therefore, the Bernoulli success probability $p \in [0, 1]$ is calculated over all feature dimensions for the discrete-valued timeseries, and is visualized through scatterplot.
+To test the probability distributions between the real and synthetic binary features, the Bernoulli success probability $p \in [0, 1]$ is calculated for the discrete-valued timeseries, and is visualized through scatterplot.
+As a sanity check, it investigates if the probability of the medical intervention being active at the given timestamps is matched between the real data ($x$-axis) and synthetic data ($y$-axis).
+The correlation coefficients (CCs) and root-mean-square errors (RMSEs) are also adopted \mbox{\cite{baowaly2019synthesizing}} based on the Bernoulli success probabilities to quantitatively measure the distribution divergence between real and synthetic data.

-As shown in Fig. \ref{fig_pairwise_prob} (see Fig. S3 and S4 for more results on eICU and HiRID datasets), the optimal results are provided by EHR-M-GAN and EHR-M-GAN$_{\mathtt{cond}}$.
+As shown in Fig. \ref{fig_pairwise_prob} (see Fig. S4 and S5 for more results on eICU and HiRID datasets), the optimal results are provided by EHR-M-GAN and EHR-M-GAN$_{\mathtt{cond}}$.
 The close-to-real probability distributions that appear along the diagonal line indicate the remarkable similarity between the real data and the synthetic data provided by our models.
-Similar to the results in MMD, the dimensional-wise distributions are better captured when modules such as \textit{dual-VAE} and \textit{sequentially coupled generator} are introduced in EHR-M-GAN.
+The quantified CC and RMSE also correspond with the visulisation results, which are close to the highest mark (EHR-M-GAN: RMSE = 0.0095, CC = 0.9973).
+Similar to the results in MMD, the dimensional-wise distributions are better captured when modules such as \mbox{\textit{dual-VAE}} and \mbox{\textit{sequentially coupled generator}} are introduced in EHR-M-GAN.
+GAN$_\texttt{Unified}$ suffers from mode collapse (the generator fails to produce outputs with sufficient diversity), and therefore shows poor performance compared with other variants when synthesizing discrete-valued timeseries.
+As the mixed-type features are treated as unimodal input without differentiating their heterogeneous nature, no marginal representations are explicitly learned.

-Among all state-of-the-art benchmark models, DualAAE shows comparable results to EHR-M-GAN.
-While in contrast, skewed distributions are observed in medGAN versus the real data, as it is incapable to model the temporal correlations within timeseries.
-On the other hand, despite the well-known performance of SeqGAN in natural language generation \citep{yu2017seqgan}, it is not applicable in synthesizing sequential clinical EHRs.
+Among all state-of-the-art benchmark models, DualAAE shows the best result but is slightly sub-optimal when compared to EHR-M-GAN.
+In contrast, both skewed distribution and low performance scores are observed in medGAN, as it lacks the ability to capture the temporal correlations within timeseries.
+SynTEG shows improved performance over medGAN, as it is capable of synthesizing discrete-valued features in EHRs with timestamps.
+The non-GAN generative method PrivBayes also shows good performance among all the benchmark synthesizers when modeling the underlying probability distribution of the discrete-valued EHR timeseries.
+On the other hand, despite the well-known performance of SeqGAN in natural language generation, it is not quite applicable in synthesizing sequential clinical EHRs.